kr-g/smog/README.md

 for organizing different scan runs, or groups of related data, `smog` can add media files to collections.

+if a media contains xmp exif and gps location data this is extracted to a separate database index.

 ## what is a media ?